dashpay/docs/developers/translating.rst

 ================

-Translations of all Dash products are managed courtesty of Transifex, which offers detailed documentation of all functions and features.
+Translations of all Dash products are managed courtesty of Transifex, which offers its own detailed documentation of all functions and features.
 Within Transifex, Dash maintains an organization which contains multiple projects and one team of translators assigned to all of the projects.
 Each project is assigned with one or more target languages for translation by the project maintainer.
 When a translator joins the team, they are able to choose the languages they feel able to translate.
 They can then work on any projects specifying this language as a target language.

 - `Transifex <https://www.transifex.com>`_
 - `Transifex Documentation <https://docs.transifex.com>`_